Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 # Accuracy Bar Functions
 ### addScore(value:Int = 0)
-Add's the `value` of the current song's score total continuously and recalculate's the rating.
+Adds the `value` parameter to the current <ins>song score total</ins> and recalculates the rating.

 ### addMisses(value:Int = 0)
-Add's the `value` of the current song's miss total continuously and recalculate's the rating.
+Adds the `value` parameter to the current <ins>song miss total</ins> and recalculates the rating.

 ### addHits(value:Int = 0)
-Add's the `value` of the current song's hit continuously and recalculate's the rating.
+Adds the `value` parameter to the current <ins>song hit total</ins> and recalculates the rating.

 ### addHealth(value:Float = 0)
-Add's the `value` of the current song's health continuously and recalculate's the rating.
+Adds the `value` parameter to the current <ins>song health total</ins> and recalculates the rating.

 ***

 ### setScore(value:Int = 0)
-Set's the `value` of the current song's score total into a specified state and recalculate's the rating.
+Sets the `value` parameter of the current <ins>song score total</ins> into a specified state and recalculates the rating.

 ### setMisses(value:Int = 0)
-Set's the `value` of the current song's miss total into a specified state and recalculate's the rating.
+Sets the `value` parameter of the current <ins>song miss total</ins> into a specified state and recalculates the rating.

 ### setHits(value:Int = 0)
-Set's the `value` of the current song's hit total into a specified state and recalculate's the rating.
+Sets the `value` parameter of the current <ins>song hit total</ins> into a specified state and recalculates the rating.

 ### setHealth(value:Int = 0)
-Set's the `value` of the current song's health total into a specified state and recalculate's the rating.
+Sets the `value` parameter of the current <ins>song health total</ins> into a specified state and recalculates the rating.

+***

 ### setRatingPercent(value:Float)
-Set's the rating percent in case you want to do your own rating calculation.
+Sets the rating percent in case you want to do your own rating calculation.

 - `value` - Should go from `0` to `1` but can actually be whatever value you want, but it's kinda stupid to get out of the base values.

 ### setRatingString(value:String)
-Set's the rating name to `value` in case you want to do your own rating calculation.
+Sets the rating name to the `value` parameter in case you want to do your own rating calculation.

+- `value` - The rating string accuracy.

 ### setRatingFC(value:String)
-Set's the rating FC on the `scoreTxt`.
+Sets the rating combo on the `scoreTxt`.

+- `value` - The rating combo accuracy.

 ***

 ### getScore()
-Get's the current song's score total.
+Gets the current <ins>songs score total</ins>.

 ### getMisses()
-Get's the current song's miss total.
+Gets the current <ins>songs miss total</ins>.

 ### getHits()
-Get's the current song's hit total.
+Gets the current <ins>songs hit total</ins>.

 ### getHealth()
-Get's the current song's health total.
+Gets the current <ins>songs health total</ins>.

 ***

 # Lua Object Exists
 ### luaSpriteExists(tag:String)
-Checks whether the sprite object exists in the currently playing song.
+Checks whether the <ins>sprite object</ins> exists in the currently playing song.

 - `tag` - The tag of the sprite object.

 ### luaTextExists(tag:String)
-Checks whether the text object exists in the currently playing song.
+Checks whether the <ins>text object</ins> exists in the currently playing song.

 - `tag` - The tag of the text object.

 ### luaSoundExists(tag:String)
-Checks whether the sound exists in the currently playing song.
+Checks whether the <ins>sound object</ins> exists in the currently playing song.

 - `tag` - The tag of the sound.

 ***

-# Strings Functions
+# String Functions
-Note: `stringSplit()` and `stringTrim()` works in 0.7.0 Version!
+Note: `stringSplit()` and `stringTrim()` works in the latest action builds!

 ### stringStartsWith(str:String, start:String)
-Identifie's the string that begins with the `start` parameter.
+Checks the <ins>starting section</ins> of the string with the `start` parameter.

 - `str` - The string to be manipulate.
 - `start` - The start of the string.

 ### stringEndsWith(str:String, end:String)
-Identifie's the string that ends with the `end` parameter.
+Checks the <ins>ending section</ins> of the string with the `start` parameter.

 - `str` - The string to be manipulate.
 - `end` - The end of the string.

 ### stringSplit(str:String, split:String)
-Splits a string into multiple string will turn it into a **table**
+<ins>Splits a string into multiple string</ins> will turn it into a **Table**.

 - `str` - The string to split.
 - `start` - The seperation of the string.